IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/findings.md

 Controlled post-cleanup testing on a reproducible Windows Server 2019 RDS host identified a repeatable trigger and creation path for the exact target family.

-With RDP printer redirection enabled:
+With RDP printer redirection enabled on the reproducible host:

 - New exact 72-byte metadata-`0x011` target-family values appeared during login.
-- In the controlled tests, the number of new target-family values matched the number of redirected printers presented to the session.
 - Disabling printer redirection stopped the observed per-login target-family growth.
-- Procmon attributed the creation path to the `DsmSvc` service host:
-  `svchost.exe -k netsvcs -p -s DsmSvc`.
+- Procmon attributed the creation path to the `DsmSvc` service host: `svchost.exe -k netsvcs -p -s DsmSvc`.
-- The captured stack showed `DeviceSetupManager.dll` calling `ntdll!ZwCreateWnfStateName`, followed by kernel activity that persisted the WNF state under the `Notifications` key.
+- The captured stack showed `DeviceSetupManager.dll` calling `ntdll!ZwCreateWnfStateName`, followed by kernel activity that persisted the WNF state under the permanent `Notifications` store.
-- Procmon tracing around logoff showed `spoolsv.exe` removing session-specific redirected printer queues and corresponding `HKLM\SYSTEM\CurrentControlSet\Enum\SWD\PRINTENUM` instances.
-A subsequent login created new redirected-printer instances and the DsmSvc WNF-creation path repeated.
+- In a controlled four-login capture with two redirected printers per login, eight redirected printer devices were processed and eight new exact-family values were written: effectively one new target allocation per redirected printer in that capture.
+- The new state names advanced by exactly one decoded WNF sequence number each time (`+0x800` in the encoded name).

+Procmon also exposed the device lifecycle immediately around the write.
+A redirected queue was represented under `HKLM\SYSTEM\CurrentControlSet\Enum\SWD\PRINTENUM`; `DsmSvc` processed that software-device instance; and a 72-byte permanent/system WNF value was then created.
+The `FriendlyName` data in the trace allowed individual target writes to be associated with specific redirected printers.

+### Logoff and teardown observations

+The same controlled bad-host trace captured complete printer teardown activity. `spoolsv.exe` removed the redirected printer registry trees and the corresponding `SWD\PRINTENUM` device state with successful `RegDeleteKey`/`RegDeleteValue` operations.
+No corresponding deletion of the target-family values under the WNF `Notifications` store was observed.

+This is important because it weakens the earlier working theory that the main defect is simply a missing per-logoff WNF delete.
+The target state names decode as **Permanent / System** registrations, and later comparison-host captures likewise showed printer/SWD deletion activity without target `Notifications` deletion.
+Current evidence therefore favors a creation/reuse difference over a straightforward failed-logoff-cleanup model.

 The timed watcher provided a second, independent observation.
 At a 100 ms polling interval across multiple controlled logins, newly created target-family values showed no subscribers, no state data, no nonzero change stamps, and no non-quiescent samples during the captured observation windows.

-These results establish the observed trigger, creation path, and post-creation live-state behavior on the reproducible host.
-They do not establish that every Windows Server 2019 RDS host handles redirected printers in the same way or that printer redirection is universally defective.

-### Comparison-host difference
+### Comparison-host difference and probable reuse behavior

-A comparison RDS host in the same environment currently behaves differently:
+A comparison RDS host in the same environment behaves materially differently.

-- The same printer-redirection login tests do not continue adding target-family values.
-- It retains a large historical population of `SWD\PRINTENUM` entries.
-- The reproducible host, during the same style of inspection, exposes primarily the currently redirected printer instances.
+Earlier short captures showed many redirected-printer operations with no new target allocations.
+A larger multi-user capture then caught both existing-device enumeration and a small number of new target allocations:

+- The system-side device-processing `svchost.exe` examined 36 distinct redirected-printer `SWD\PRINTENUM` devices spanning 27 redirected-session suffixes during the analyzed scan.
+- Only four new exact target-family values were allocated during that activity.
+- A confirmed initial establishment of RDP session 117 presented seven redirected printers but produced four new target-family allocations rather than seven.
+- `RegDeleteKey` and `RegDeleteValue` were included in the capture.
+Hundreds of printer/SWD deletion operations occurred, but no target `Notifications` deletions were observed in the analyzed interval.
+- As ordinary users returned after cleanup, the comparison host's target-family count rose from roughly 20 to more than 200, yet later captures showed substantial repeated redirected-printer activity without one new target value per printer/login.

+These observations support, but do not yet prove, a **reuse-versus-recreate** model: a healthy/bounded path may recognize an existing logical device registration and reuse persistent WNF state, while the affected path repeatedly allocates a fresh permanent/system state name when the redirected printer is instantiated.
+The exact stable identity or registry/device property used for reuse has not yet been identified.

+The comparison host also retains a large historical population of `SWD\PRINTENUM` entries, while the reproducible host exposes primarily the currently redirected printer instances during the same style of inspection.
+That difference remains a candidate part of the reuse mechanism rather than a proven cause.

+### Negative and narrowing tests

+Several plausible side paths have been tested without changing the target-family recurrence:

 - Updating the reproducible host from OS build `17763.8511` to `17763.9020` did not by itself stop the per-printer recurrence.
-- Testing the observed differences in `fDisableCpm` and `UseUniversalPrinterDriverFirst` did not change the reproducible behavior.
+- Explicit testing of `fDisableCpm` did not change the recurrence pattern.

-The reason for this host-to-host redirected-printer/device-state difference remains unknown.
+- Installing a matching manufacturer printer driver and setting `UseUniversalPrinterDriverFirst = 4` so the redirected printer used the native/manufacturer driver instead of relying on Easy Print did not stop accumulation.
+Driver selection alone therefore does not explain the host difference.
+- Setting `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\RemoteRegistry\DisableIdleStop = 1` and keeping Remote Registry running did not change accumulation.
+Microsoft's separate Remote Registry/WNF paged-pool leak should not be conflated with this registry-value recurrence based on current evidence.
+- Targeted scans for PrintService Event ID 603 returned no matching events on either comparison server.
+Event 603 is therefore not part of the observed evidence chain in this environment.

+These results establish a strong redirected-printer → software-device setup → `DsmSvc` → permanent WNF allocation path on the reproducible host, while the comparison host appears to allocate only when some additional initialization condition is met.
+They do not establish that every Windows Server 2019 RDS host behaves identically or that printer redirection is universally defective.

 ## Production remediation result

-The primary heavily affected server was successfully remediated with the toolkit's targeted cleanup.
-Previously impaired existing-user functionality returned without separate per-user AppX re-registration, OneDrive repair, WindowsApps-permission changes, or profile repair.
+The primary heavily affected server was successfully remediated with the toolkit's targeted cleanup, and broad server-level behavior improved: Start/search and OneDrive behavior recovered for many users, and users whose `%LOCALAPPDATA%\Packages` state had not already been populated/altered during earlier troubleshooting were able to initialize successfully after cleanup.

+A residual OneDrive sign-in problem remained for a subset of users who already had populated `%LOCALAPPDATA%\Packages` trees.
+Those users had reportedly been working earlier in the investigation, before broad AppX re-registration/reinstall attempts were performed.
+This creates a reasonable suspicion that some remaining per-user package/profile state was changed by the earlier repair attempts, but **causation has not been established**.
+The residual issue should therefore be documented separately from the server-wide WNF/AppX failure rather than presented as proof that targeted WNF cleanup failed.

-This is strong operational validation of the cleanup as a recovery action on that server.
-It does not by itself prove that every downstream symptom on every system has the same cause, and it does not establish that cleanup permanently corrects the redirected-printer/device-state behavior that can recreate the target family.
+This remains strong operational validation of the cleanup as a recovery action for the server-level condition.
+It does not prove that every downstream user-specific symptom has the same cause, reverse prior profile/package modifications, or permanently correct the redirected-printer/device-state behavior that can recreate the target family.

 ## AppX and AppReadiness failure pattern